sebastiandelbano/sebastiandelbano/README.md

 >    called a character of the group $\mathbb{R}^+\times\mathbb{R}^+$, and the
 >    different possible units correspond to the different characters of this
 >    group.
+>
+>    Things get more fun when you allow rescaling of the whole space-time.